 Tina (Eva Melander) lives a quiet life of rural isolation.
 Her only real human contact coming through her job as a border guard at the local ferry port.
 And her difficult and oppressive relationship with her partner Roland.
 A dog loving man who merely uses Tina as a port of convenience for his lifestyle.

-Tina is unique, with facial features that do not match others, and a sense of smell that can detect human emotion, fear and guilt, a useful skill in the role of a border enforcement guard, and one that does not go unnoticed.
+However, Tina is also unique, with facial features that do not match others.
+Dovetailing with a sense of smell that can detect human emotion, fear and guilt.
+A skill that proves highly useful in border enforcement role.
+And one that equally does not go unnoticed by her colleagues.

-What makes Border utterly unique is its use of age old fantasy alongside big 21st Century social themes.
-This is a film that is unafraid to explore issues of identity, difference, segregation and refugees. while truly embracing its fantasy roots with vision and creativity.
+What makes Border unique and compelling is its use of fantasy alongside 21st Century social themes of equality and difference.
+Resulting in a film that is unafraid to explore issues of identity, difference and segregation.
+While equally embracing its fantasy roots with both vision and creativity.

 This in turn creates a fascinating journey of self discovery that is both riveting and unique in construct.
 Playing with broader issues that would normally constrained to the coming of age genre.
 With identity, gender, repression and release all central to Tina and Vore’s personal journey.

 Equally characters are beautifully portrayed with both complexity and sensitivity.
 While direction allows time for the audience to develop empathy and understanding of their needs.

 Consequently delivering a film that is proud of it fantastical roots while also embracing modern themes and ideas.
 While embracing diversity, alongside a deep understanding of the barriers created through difference.